Nikon D3400 vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the D3400 and the M1 have been discontinued, but can regularly be found used on ebay.
+The D3400 was replaced by the Nikon D3500, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and YI websites.

 So what conclusions can be drawn?
 Is the Nikon D3400 better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.